ChapatteMateo/ADACADABRA/index.md

 To recap:
-* very low class areas have a median annual household income below 29'000£
+ - very low class areas have a median annual household income below 29'000£
-* low class between 28'000£ and 36'000£
+ - low class between 28'000£ and 36'000£
-* medium class between 36'000£ and 45'000£
+ - medium class between 36'000£ and 45'000£
-* high class between 45'000£ and 57'000£
+ - high class between 45'000£ and 57'000£
-* very_high have a median income greater than 57'000 £
+ - very_high have a median income greater than 57'000 £
 Finally, as we could expect, we see the number of areas with high and very high household income are much lower than the rest.

-## DATA, DATA, show me which population class eats healthy!
+## DATA, DATA, show me which population class eats healthy !

-And let's be clear DATA, from now on I don't want you to talk, just show us some nice and smooth answers!
+Ok DATA, from now, I don't want you to talk, just show us the answer !

-Let's consider for each MSOA, the set of nutrient weight as a vector.
-We will use TSNE visualization to compare eating habits difference between each MSOA using these vectors.
+Let's consider for each MSOAs, the set of nutrient weight as a vector.
+We will use TSNE visualization to compare eating habits difference between each MSOAs using these vectors.
 TSNE modelizes distances between vectors, so two MSOAs close to each others have similar vectors, whereas if they are far away to one another the vector are dissimilar.
 We will do the same with distribution of purchased product types.
 Let us see what it reveals:

 <object data="assets/img/tsne_nutrient.html" width="700" height="400">
     Your browser doesn’t support the object tag.